Wisconsin Supreme Court disallows absentee ballot drop boxes

 Republicans have made similar moves since Trump’s defeat to tighten access to ballots in other battleground states.
 The restrictions especially target voting methods that have been rising in popularity, erecting hurdles to mail balloting and early voting that saw explosive growth during the pandemic.

-The majority opinion was written by Justice Rebecca Bradley and she was joined by fellow conservative Justices Patience Roggensack, Brian Hagedorn and Chief Justice Annette Ziegler.
-The dissenting three liberal justices were Ann Walsh Bradley, Rebecca Dallet and Jill Karofsky.
+Bradley was joined in the majority by fellow conservative Justices Patience Roggensack, Brian Hagedorn and Chief Justice Annette Ziegler.
+In addition to Ann Walsh Bradley, Justices Rebecca Dallet and Jill Karofsky dissented.